deithh/gpa/README.md

  ![alt text](https://i.imgur.com/CZQl0y6.png)

  # how to
- Create txt file and fill it like thisCancel changes
+ Create txt file and fill it like this
 ```
 login
 password